BYD Yuan: BYD S2

+The BYD S2 is an all-electric subcompact crossover sold in China since 2019.
+The battery capacity is 40.62 kWh.

 2020 Yuan EV

 As of August 2020, the only variants of the Yuan advertised by BYD in China are all-electric.
 Alongside the 2019 BYD Yuan EV360 (42 kWh battery), the 2020 BYD Yuan EV is offered, with two battery options: 40.62 kWh and 53.22 kWh.
 According to the NEDC norm, the range with the larger battery is 410 km.

 Yuan Pro (2021 facelift)

 The Yuan EV received a facelift for the 2021 model year called the Yuan Pro.
 The Yuan Pro features a redesigned front fascia in the same style as the BYD Han EV.
 In terms of performance, the Yuan Pro is available with a single motor producing 136 hp and a torque of 210 Nm.
 The Yuan Pro is equipped with a 50.1-kWh lithium iron phosphate "blade battery" developed by BYD that is capable of a NEDC range of 401 km.

 The interior is largely carried over from the pre-facelift model with the 10.1-inch multimedia screen, and is integrated with the DiLink3.0 intelligent connected system featuring voice command, voice notifications, Bluetooth phone calls, phone connectivity and mobile onboard television.